Our Mission

 "There's a massive opportunity to support and educate those who have experienced or been exposed to various forms of trauma in their lives.
 There's often a stigma associated with seeking help in our society which can prevent people from receiving the care they desperately need.
 I believe in the Trauma Informed mission and am honored to serve as a Board Member to help create change and raise awareness on a topic that's often forgotten in our community."

-Mark O'Brien is the Founder and Executive Director of Trauma Informed.
+Mark O'Brien is the Executive Director of Trauma Informed.
 His passion for healing and growth comes from his experience with trauma, grief, and criminal justice involvement.